R-G-KJSIT/ACAD-24/README.md

 # ACAD-24
-All codes performed during the Academic year 2024
+All codes on Data Analytics & Visualization performed during the Academic year 2024